theangrytech-git/az-104-training/environment/1. Exam Questions/Managing Identities and Governance.md

 <summary>Scenario 7: Conditional Access</summary>

 #### Task 1: Conditional Access Policies
-1. Create a conditional access policy that enforces MFA based on users in UK South, UK West, and West Europe, using anything but Windows devices and Android devices, and for any compromised devices.
+1. Create a conditional access policy that enforces MFA based on users in UK South, North Europe, and West Europe, using anything but Windows devices and Android devices, and for any compromised devices.
 2. Implement a conditional access policy based on the above.
 </details>